Are Staffing Agencies Profitable? Revenue, Profit Margins & Owner Income

 What it is: a lender-ready automotive salvage yard business plan template in Word paired with a 36-month Excel model.

-Who it’s for: U.S. founders operating dismantling yards, junk-car buying operations, used-parts stores, and recycling/scrap facilities who need SBA-style structure that satisfies lenders, zoning, and environmental reviewers.
+Who it’s for: U.S. founders operating dismantling yards, junk-car buying operations, used-parts stores, “pick-n-pull” style yards, and recycling/scrap facilities who need SBA-style structure that satisfies lenders, zoning, and environmental reviewers.

-What’s inside: realistic startup costs and use-of-funds (land, fluids station, racks, loaders, tools), purchase-bid logic, part-out recovery rates, scrap price assumptions, staffing by function, and cash-flow with sensitivity tests.
+What’s inside: realistic startup costs and use-of-funds (land, fencing, fluids station, racks, loaders, forklifts, tools, inventory software), purchase-bid logic, part-out recovery rates, scrap price assumptions, staffing by function, and cash-flow with sensitivity tests.

-Why it wins: it uses lender language (unit economics, break-even, repayment comfort) and an operator’s workflow (source → strip → tag → sell/scrap).
+Why it wins: it uses lender language (unit economics, break-even, repayment comfort) and an operator’s workflow (source → depollute → strip → tag → sell/scrap) with controls for returns, warranties, and compliance risk.

 Delivery: instant digital download—edit today, export to PDF, and present this week.